 - Nationally, only 1 in 3 eligible seniors receive FSP benefits.

 In February 2012, Maryland Hunger Solutions declared each February Senior Hunger Action Month in an effort to raise awareness about and take action against senior hunger.
-The success of 2012 events – including reaching clients of Meals on Wheels of Central Maryland, Baltimore-area seniors through AARP Maryland, and seniors at the Holiday Park Senior Center in Montgomery County – served as a platform for action in 2013.
-Joined by partners from across the state, in 2013 we:
+Joined by partners from across the state, we have:

 - Collaborated with partners to host a Senior Hunger Awareness Event in Cecil County, providing emergency food to 279 older Cecil County residents and assisting with FSP applications for 13.